 This command is used to move the contents from one location to another.

-#command to move files and folders from one location to another.commonly used to move folder from current location to Downloads#
+#command to move files and folders from one location to another. commonly used to move folders from their current location to Downloads#

 mv foldername /home/linuxlearninghub/Downloads